 A business makes a profit/loss when its revenues (sales) are more/less than its costs (expenses).

 The profits from the business can be either spent on consumption or saved and reinvested.
 Savings is wealth that is not consumed.

 Capital is savings from production reinvested in an industry to produce wealth.

 Capital goods are those goods used to increase the productivity of labor.

-A capitalist is someone who invests capital in a business concern in the hopes of earning a profit.
+A capitalist (or entrepreneur) is an individual who invests (and risks) capital in a business concern in the hopes of earning a profit in the future.

 The capital may be from their personal savings, or obtained from others through a financier.